wesleysatelis/iyo-apero/content/_index.md

 ---
 title: "Wesley Satelis"
 subtitle: "Statistician and Data Scientist"
 description: "I’m a Statistician and Data Scientist from the University of Campinas, with experience in applying statistical techniques in the fields of medicine, biology, agriculture and the environment, and finance.
-Fascinated by solutions to problems of social and scientific importance, I try to disseminate knowledge on data analysis, with a focus on consolidated methods and reducibility.
+Fascinated by solutions to problems of social and scientific importance, I try to disseminate knowledge on data analysis, with a focus on consolidated methods and reproducibility.
 If you think we could work together, feel free to get in touch."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/capa.jpg